Fanpeng-L/FullStack-Learning-Notes/front-end/Nextjs.md

 **Pre-Rendering:**
 Next.js **pre-renders every page** by default.
 The HTML is generated in advance, on a server, instead of having it all done by JavaScript on the user's device.

+💡 When to use Server-side rendering?
+- When the data needs to be up-to-date with every request

 <br>

 ## 2. Pages (React components)